AriaFallah/WebpackTutorial/part1/README.md

 }
 ```

-When you run `webpack`, you'll get a bundle with the contents of this tree, but `extraFile.js`, which was in the same directory, will not be part of
+When you run `webpack`, you'll get a bundle with the contents of this tree, but `extraFile.js`,
-the bundle because it is not a part of the dependency tree:
+which was in the same directory, will not be part of the bundle because it was never `required`.

 `bundle.js` will look like: